PlanetaryRobotics/ergodic-search/README.md

 ##### ```take_step```

-''Takes a step'' in the trajectory by setting the new start point to the first point in the current trajectory and incrementing the controls by one.
+''Takes a step'' in the trajectory based on the specified replanning type.
+If ```replan_type``` is set to 'full', this function sets the new start point to the first point in the current trajectory and increments the controls by one, relying on ```update_controls``` to do so.
 Final controls are initialized to be the same as the second to last set of controls.
-This function makes use of the ```update_controls``` function and does not take any parameters nor return any values.
+If ```replan_type``` is set to 'partial', this function simply records the previous trajectory and increments the step counter.
+This function does not take any parameters nor return any values.

 ##### ```compute_traj```